TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 31/Psalms 31.15.md

 ---

-My times are in thy hand: Deliver me from the hand of mine enemies, and from them that persecute me.
+My times are in your hand.
+Deliver me from the hand of my enemies, and from those who persecute me.